Angular-Wave/angular-seed/README.md

 # `angular-seed` — the seed for AngularTS apps

 This project is an application skeleton for a typical [AngularTS][angularts] web app.
 You can use it to quickly bootstrap your next project.
 It contains a sample AngularTS application and is preconfigured with all the necessary tools for developing, testing and deployment.
+In order to leave your options open, it attempts to be as minimalist as possible.
+None of the tools are specific to or even necessary for AngularTS development and would apply equally well to any generic web project.

 ### Install Dependencies